 - 5. Replace bulb with a 30 or 40 watt appliance bulb. - 6.
-Replace the bulb holder, if damaged. - 7.
-Slide the bottom of the vent cover into place.
-Push the top until it snaps into place.
+Replace the bulb holder, if damaged. - Slide the bottom of the vent cover into place.
+Push the top and slide right until it snaps into place.
 Replace the mounting screws.
-Turn the power back on at the main power supply.
+Plug in microwave oven or reconnect power.